-ident returned data comment "state" one of: "running", "stopped", "blocked", "standby", "fault", or "unloaded" Techage machine state, used by many machines "state" one of: "red", "amber", "green", "off" Signal Tower state "state" one of: "empty", "loaded", "full" State of a chest or Sensor Chest "fuel" number fuel value of a fuel consuming block "depth" number Read the current depth value of a quarry block (180) "load" number Read the load value in percent (0100) of a tank/storage block, an accu block, of of the Signs Bot Box. "delivered" number Read the current delivered power value of a generator block.
-A power consuming block (accu) provides a negative value "action" player-name, action- string only for Sensor Chests "stacks" Array with up to 4 Stores with the inventory content (see example) only for Sensor Chests "count" number Read the item counter of the TA4 Item Detector block "count" number of items Read the total amount of TA4 chest items.
-An optional number as add_data is used to address only on inventory slot (18, from left to right). "itemstring" item string of the given slot Specific command for the TA4 8x2000 Chest to read the item type (technical name) of one chest slot, specified via add_data (18).
+ident returned data comment "state" one of: "running", "stopped", "blocked", "standby", "fault", or "unloaded" Techage machine state, used by many machines "state" one of: "red", "amber", "green", "off" Signal Tower state "state" one of: "empty", "loaded", "full" State of a chest or Sensor Chest "fuel" number fuel value of a fuel consuming block "depth" number Read the current depth value of a quarry block (180) "load" number Read the load value in percent (0100) of a tank, silo, accu, or battery block, or from the Signs Bot Box.
+Silo and tank return two values: The percentage value and the absolute value in units.
+Example: percent, absolute = \$read_data("223", "load") "delivered" number Read the current delivered power value of a generator block.
+A power consuming block (accu) provides a negative value "action" player-name, action-string only for Sensor Chests "stacks" Array with up to 4 Stores with the inventory content (see example) only for Sensor Chests "count" number Read the item counter of the TA4 Item Detector block "count" number of items Read the total amount of TA4 chest items.
+An optional number as add_data is used to address only one inventory slot (18, from left to right). "itemstring" item string of the given slot Specific command for the TA4 8x2000 Chest to read the item type (technical name) of one chest slot, specified via add_data (18).
 Example: s = \$read_data("223", "itemstring", 1)